 For more career guidance, check out the rest of our site

 Skill development – at least with an underlying sense of intent – often takes a back seat to all of the day-to-day activities that consume time and energy.
-And while you should have a steady focus on skill set throughout your career, it’s especially important to work on your skills when you’re in the early days of your professional life.
+And while you should have a steady focus on skill set throughout your career, it’s especially important to build skills in development when you’re in the early days of your professional life.

-When you step into a bigger or different role, when you make (or want to make) a career change, and when you go to work for a new company.
-Each of these situations presents new challenges and forces you onto a new skill gaps and usually steeper learning curve.
+Key moments to focus on developing work skill development include when you step into a bigger or different role, when you make (or want to make) a career change, and when you go to work for a new company.
+Each of these situations presents new challenges, reveals skill gaps, and forces you onto a new skill gaps and usually steeper learning curve.
 Here is how to get a jumpstart on your skill development strategy.

 What is Skill Development?